hphelion/documentation/moonshot/manage.administration-dashboard.workloads.md

 11. Click **Save** to save the profile.

-12. Click the close icon displayedon the top right corner to close the Topology Designer page.<br>
+12. Click the close icon displayed on the top right corner to close the Topology Designer page.<br>
 The deployment profile is displayed in the Workloads page.</br>

 13. Click **Workloads** option again to view the Dashboard and the click the Workload for which you created the deployment profile.<br>